jhpyle/docassemble/_docs/initial.md

 smartphones.
 To show a smartphone user a list of sections, you can use the [`nav.show_sections()`] function.

+If you want the navigation bar to be horizontal across the top of the page, set `navigation` to `horizontal`:

+{% include side-by-side.html demo="sections-horizontal" %}

 ## <a name="question back button"></a><a name="navigation back button"></a>Back button style

 By default, there is a "Back" button located in the upper-left corner